To improve cancer outcomes for all Minnesotans through greater access to cancer clinical trials in prevention and treatment.

-We are driven to advance cancer care and prevention for all Minnesotans and through state investment we can keep more people healthy and treat those diagnosed with cancer with the most cutting edge therapies!
-As part of the Minnesota Discovery Research and InnoVation (MnDrive) program the Medical School and Masonic Cancer Center, University of Minnesota, have proposed a statewide cancer clinical trials network based at the University of Minnesota.
+We are driven to advance cancer care and prevention for all Minnesotans and through state investment, we can keep more people healthy and treat those diagnosed with cancer with the most cutting-edge therapies.
+As part of the Minnesota Discovery Research and InnoVation (MnDrive) program, the Medical School and Masonic Cancer Center, University of Minnesota, have been approved for a statewide cancer clinical trials network based at the University of Minnesota.

 The Minnesota Cancer Clinical Trials Network (MNCCTN) will bring scientific discoveries made at the Masonic Cancer Center, as well as at Mayo Clinic Cancer Center and Hormel Institute, to all Minnesotans via innovative clinical trials offered in all counties of Minnesota.
 MNCCTN will address the social and economic barriers prohibiting Minnesotans from participating in clinical research.
 Through this program, Minnesotans will have more choices and more opportunities for better health.